bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 So what you do instead is you store one checksum, which is a one-bit checksum, every 50,000 blocks or so.
 So every 50,000 headers you store a zero or a one depending on the contents of those headers and you do that every 50,000 headers.
 That is very little information but it turns out that it's actually quite difficult for anybody to fake that information.
-So it's for anybody to create fake headers that do match your your checksum, even though it's a very small checksum.
+So it's for anybody to create fake headers that do match your checksum, even though it's a very small checksum.

 ## checksums

 Aaron van Wirdum: 00:13:36

-Right, yeah, a checksum is essentially you add up all kinds of numbers and you get a very short number which doesn't in itself prove anything, but I guess if you do it a bunch of times then...
+Right, yeah, a checksum is essentially you add up all kinds of numbers and you get a very short number which doesn't in itself prove anything, but I guess if you do it a bunch of times then.

 Sjors Provoost: 00:13:46